Personal Financial Planning

-Classes Taught: Personal Finance: Professional and Personal Applications (PFP 5322), Academic Leadership in Financial Planning (PFP 6101), and Financial Planning Program Development Seminar (PFP 6395)
+Classes Taught: Personal Financial Planning for Professionals (PFP 2315 ), Introduction to Personal Finance (PFP 3301 Junior Honors Seminar), Academic Leadership in Financial Planning (PFP 6301), and Financial Planning Program Development Seminar (PFP 6395)

 Research Interests: Career development and related issues in the financial planning profession, determinants of success on the CFP® Certification Examination, and financial planning guidelines and benchmarks for measuring financial well being of families

 Experience: Hampton joined the Texas Tech faculty and the Center for Financial Responsibility in 1999.
 She received her M.S. and Ph.D. degrees in Family and Consumption Economics at the University of Illinois - Urbana.
 Before coming to Texas Tech, Dr. Hampton taught and conducted research in personal financial planning at the University of Texas - Austin.